This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How Long Should I Breastfeed And How Do I Wean?

 is important for the first 6 months of your baby's life.
-Experts recommend that you feed your baby only breast milk until he is 6 months old.
+Experts recommend that you feed your baby only breast milk until he or she is 6 months old.
 Breastfeeding for the first 6 months can decrease your baby's risk for illnesses.
 These illnesses include respiratory (lung) infections, allergies, asthma, and stomach problems.
 Your baby will need a vitamin D supplement soon after birth.
 Talk to your healthcare provider about the amount and type of vitamin D supplement that is best for your baby.
-Experts also recommend that you continue to breastfeed your baby until he is at least 12 months old after he starts eating solid foods.
+Experts also recommend that you continue to breastfeed your baby until he or she is at least 12 months old after he or she starts eating solid foods.
 You can breastfeed longer if you choose to.

 Contact your healthcare provider if:

 - You feel you are not making enough breast milk for your baby.

 - You have nipple pain or your nipples are red, dry, cracked, or bleeding.

 - You have a fever or your body feels very achy.

 - One or both of your breasts is red, swollen or hard, painful, and feels warm or hot.

 - You have engorgement that does not get better within 24 hours.